cybersokari/allure-report-deployer/README.md

 #### Retries

-Set `SHOW_RETRIES` to true to show retries in the incoming test report.
+Set `RETRIES` to the number to previous test runs you want to show as retries in the new test report.
-This feature combines all the test previous test result files from Cloud Storage before running the new report.
+This feature combines all the result files from previous test run saved in Cloud Storage before generating the new report.
 See how [Allure Retries](https://allurereport.org/docs/history-and-retries/#how-to-keep-retries) work

 <h3 id="slack-integration">🛠️ Slack Integration</h2>